nguyentrunghieu98/Cursor-ubuntu/README.md

 -   **During Installation:**
     -   Check for and install `curl` if missing.
     -   Check for and install `libfuse2` if missing (important for running AppImages).
-    -   Download the specified Cursor AppImage to `/opt/Cursor/cursor.appimage`.
+    -   Move the specified Cursor AppImage to `/opt/Cursor/cursor.appimage`.
     -   Make the AppImage executable.
     -   Download a chosen icon to `/opt/Cursor/cursor-icon.png`.
     -   Create a desktop entry (`/usr/share/applications/cursor.desktop`) for easy access.